Conferences, Panels, & Publications

 Troubling Traditions: Canonicity, Theatre, and Performance in the US interrogates the function and consequence of a dramatic canon as the foundational spine of theater education and production, and to query alternative models in both arenas.
 The chapters included create a tapestry of considerations on the canon and develop a field-wide conversation about the future of canon-building projects in the twenty-first century.

-The Methuen Drama Book of Trans Plays compiles seven new plays by seven trans playwrights featuring trans characters.
+The Methuen Drama Book of Trans Plays compiles eight new plays by eight trans playwrights featuring trans characters.
 This foundational book establishes a canon of trans theater and represents a variety of performance modes and genres.
 Themes addressed by these pieces range from gender identity and expression to racial and religious attitudes toward love and sex.

 "Finding Wholeness and Community in the Academy: Tales from a Sister Circle" from The Undivided Life Faculty of Color Bringing Our Whole Selves to the Academy.